mukund-v/mukund-v/README.md

 I'm a rising senior studying Networked and Social Systems Engineering (B.S.E.) and Data Science (M.S.E.) at Penn.

 🔭  I’m currently working on ...
-- [Catacomb](https://github.com/catacomb-ai/catacomb), a library of tools to better understand the quality of machine learning models.
+- [Catacomb](https://github.com/catacomb-ai/catacomb), a library of tools to better understand the quality of machine learning models
 - Training machine translation models to convert Python code into it's English intent

 🌱  I’m currently learning ...